gobrrrme/bitcoind_quick/README.md

 This script:

 1. Does everything the above script does
-2. Prepares files and populates them with credentials
+2. Prepares additional files for publicpool and populates them with credentials

 ```bash